scylladb/scylla-code-samples/efficient_full_table_scan_example_code/README.md

 go run $GOPATH/[full path to the go code]/efficient_full_table_scan.go [<flags>] <hosts>
 ```

-Mandatory param: hosts = your Scylla nodes IP addresses
-The rest of the params have a default value, which you can decide to adjust according to your setup and dataset.
+Mandatory param: `<hosts>` = your Scylla nodes IP addresses.
+The rest of the params have defaults, which you can decide to adjust according to your setup and dataset.

 Note: `-d` flag (default=false) prints all the rows into a file for debugging purpose.
 This loads the client CPU, hence use with caution.